 The test can provide information about liver and spleen function.
 It is also used to help confirm other test results.

-Currently, the most common use for a liver scan is to diagnose a condition called benign focal nodular hyperplasia, or FNH.
+The most common use for a liver scan is to diagnose a condition called benign focal nodular hyperplasia, or FNH, which causes a non-cancerous mass in the liver.

-The liver and spleen should appear normal in size, shape, and location.
+The liver and spleen should look normal in size, shape, and location.
 The radioisotope is absorbed evenly.

 What Abnormal Results Mean